tektutor/conan-march-2026/Day2/README.md

     - We will be using Conan and CMake in this example
     - Understand how CMake integrates with conan package manager
     - Understand Conanfile.txt recipe
     - Supporting Debug and Release Build Types

-- Understanding Conan Virtual Environments
-- Conan Transitive Dependency
-- Conan Profiles
-  - Overview
-  - Debug Profile
-  - Release Profile
-- Hands-on Exercises
-  - Managing C++ application dependency with a Python recipe with Conan & CMake
-  - Using Conan Virtual Environments
-  - Managing Transitive dependency with Conan & CMake
-  - Using Conan Default Profile
-  - Using Conan Debug Profile
-  - Using Conan Release Profile
 </pre>